As the holiday season approaches, it’s good to know which countries in the EU are open for travel.

 With many factors still up in the air regarding travel to Europe (and travel in general as we move through the pandemic) one thing is for sure: Having a travel plan that includes flexible bookings and cancellations is a must.

-With Blacklane, you can book your private airport transfers and local rides in advance and rest easy knowing you can change or cancel one-way rides under 200 kilometers up to an hour before the pickup time for free.
+With Blacklane, you can book your private airport transfers and local rides in advance and rest easy knowing you can change one-way rides under 200 kilometers up to 60 minutes before the pickup time for free.
 The exception is longer-distance inter-city rides or bookings by the hour, which need 24-hour advance notice to be able to make free changes.

 All you need to do is download the Blacklane app to your smartphone and you can easily book and edit rides while you’re on the move.